According to NARI of Idaho, Here are 14 Questions

 6) Is your company a full service or specialty firm?

-If you are planning a small project, say replacing the bathroom plumbing, you may be better off hiring a specialty plumbing firm or a bathroom remodeler.
+If you are planning a small project, say replacing the bathroom plumbing, you may be better off hiring a specialty plumbing firm or a bathroom remodeler, specially if you are in need of a tankless water heater installation in st petersburg fl.
 However, if your project involves multiple changes, entire rooms or additions, you should consult a full service or design-build firm.

 7) Do you have design services available?